2.4.7. Run container using KubeVirt

 We use containerDisk as an ephemeral disk for the VM. containerDisk is a VM image that is stored as a container image in a container image registry. containerDisks are ephemeral storage devices that can be assigned to any number of active VirtualMachineInstances.

-To do so, create the following vsr-vmi-deploy.yaml file with this content:
+To deploy the VirtualMachine object, create the following vsr-vmi-deploy.yaml file with this content:

 apiVersion: kubevirt.io/v1